JiayiGeng/lm-belief-change/README.md

-# Belief Change in Language Models
+# Accumulating Context Changes the Beliefs of Language Models
 This repository contains the code for paper [Accumulating Context Changes the Beliefs of Language Models](xxx)